kunhwiko/concepts/systems/Kubernetes/7-security.md

    - stores credentials and tokens that by default are stored as plaintext in etcd
    - Pods can mount Secrets as files and same Secret can be mounted by multiple Pods
    - Secrets in a Pod are mounted in-memory (ephemeral) for security purposes

+ImagePullSecrets
+   - keys to pull image from a private registry
 ```

 ### Roles & Security Context